 What is gluten?

-Gluten is a protein found in wheat, barley, rye, and their derivatives.
-It helps foods like bread and pasta maintain their shape and elasticity.
+Gluten is a protein found in wheat, barley, rye, and related grains.
+It helps dough maintain elasticity and structure in baked goods.

 Is gluten-free food always healthier?